grocid/passdesktop/README.md

 ![Sign](doc/sign.png)

 The Base64-encoded text shown above is your public key.
 It can be distributed and is used to verify the signature.
+To avoid mistakes, the private key cannot be exported.

 ### Other capabilites